KingImereda/ABC-Telecom-Churn-Analysis-Retention-Project/README.md

 - From the imported Lakehouse Database to the left, click on "File " (-This shows all files that reside in the Lakehouse Database),then "..." , then "Load Data"
 - There are two options (Spark or Pandas), Choose "Spark".
 A code is automatically generated to read the raw json file as a Pyspark DataFrame.

+## The following steps were taken in carrying out the following Churn and Retention Analysis
-## Data Cleaning, Preprocessing Explorative Data Analysis.
+## 1. Data Cleaning, Preprocessing Explorative Data Analysis.
 ### Data Cleaning.
 - Import necessary python libraries
 - Read the csv file